Virtual-Domain-driven-design/domain-driven-design-heuristics/_design-heuristics/align-with-key-revenue-streams.md

 ---
-title: "Organise for responsiveness in differentiator capabilities"
+title: "Align with key revenue streams"
 excerpt: ""
-tags: design-heuristics
+tags: design-heuristics align-with-business-value
 authors: Nick Tune
-type: subheuristic
 ---

 # Short description

-TBD
+Create bounded context for the parts of the system which currently generate the most money

 # Examples